AGENTS

 Extension.js 3.0.0 is now available.

-This release is focused on one thing: helping teams ship production browser extensions with less setup, clearer workflows, and better defaults across Chrome, Edge, and Firefox.
+This release focuses on one thing: helping teams ship production browser extensions with less setup, clearer workflows, and better defaults across Chrome, Edge, and Firefox.

 ## What ships in v3